UNC Global Radiology, a RAD-AID Chapter

 Resources for Involvement

-- UNC Global Radiology offers a Global Health Leadership Pathway for radiology residents.
+- We offer a Global Health Leadership Pathway for radiology residents.
 Read to learn more about global health educational opportunities offered for our residents.

-- We are creating a medical student elective in global radiology, which will pilot during 2021.
+- We have a medical student elective in global radiology.

 - Information for nurses and radiologic technologists.